brianpenghe/Luo_2021_piRNA/FusionReads.md

 |---|---|---|---|---|---|
 |Junk|Vector|Genome|Vector-junk|Genome-junk|Genome-vector|

-*Note that junk may be able to map to both genome and vector*
+*Assuming that junk may not be able to map to either genome and vector*

 ## Round 1: Get reads that contain vector sequences
 ### Extract the 20bp at 5' end